 What Makes The Five Minute Journal So Special

-I’ve been using The Five Minute Journal for two years now.
+I’ve been using The Five Minute Journal for four years now.

 It’s a gratitude journal, very aesthetically pleasing, created by Alex Ikonn and UJ Ramdas (the same guys from the Productivity Planner).